Beavers were officially introduced in 1986.

-Beaver Scouts is the youngest section of the Scouting family and is open to all young people aged 6 – 8 years old.
-Beavers are easily recognised by their distinctive turquoise sweatshirts that they wear with their Group necker.
+Beavers is open to all young people aged 6 – 8 years old.and are easily recognised by their distinctive turquoise sweatshirts that they wear with their Group necker.

 They usually meet together once a week and their activities are based around making things, going outdoors, singing, playing games, visiting local places, investigating nature, listening to stories, learning how to be safe and most importantly, making new friends.
 Some Beaver Scout Colonies also organise sleepovers, which may be the first time a young person spends a night away from home.